nikkijuk/bmi-calculator-app/README.md

 ## Technology

-This project is actually a technology demo
+This project is a pretty simple technology demo

 - Flutter for UI
 - Bloc pattern for separating logic from UI
 - bloc & bloc_flutter packages for implementation of Bloc
 - Bloc tested with with bloc_test
 - Domain logic tested with normal unit test
+- Additional test for user interaction

 ## Further info